shushcat/vim-minimd/README.md

 ## Exporting with Pandoc

 If you would like to export your Markdown file to another format, [Pandoc](https://pandoc.org/) can probably do what you want; you can easily set keybindings to facilitate repeated exports.
 For instance, the sequence `<Leader>ep` can be set to export a PDF of the current Markdown file by adding the line `autocmd FileType minimd nmap <Leader>ep :!pandoc -f markdown -o example.pdf '%'` to your `vimrc`.
 See [the Pandoc manual](https://pandoc.org/MANUAL.html) for an overview of its many options.

-## To Do

-- [X] Change folding behavior
-    - fold on unfolded header: inclusive fold of children
-    - fold on folded header: show immediate children
-- [X] Change fold appearance so that header level is obvious
-- [ ] Make sure settings, including those for the status line, don't leak
-- [ ] Conditionally trigger `syntax sync fromstart`